 Other neurological tests are performed to determine loss of sensation and/or motor function.
 Abnormal reflexes are noted as these changes may indicate the location of the herniation.

 Radiographs are helpful, but Computed Axial Tomography (CAT) or Magnetic Resonance Imaging (MRI) provides more detail.
 The MRI is the best method enabling the physician to see the soft spinal tissues unseen in a conventional x-ray.

 The findings from the examination and tests are compared to make a proper diagnosis.
 This includes determining the location of the herniation so treatment options can be reviewed with the patient.

-The information herein on "Herniated Discs: Definition, Progression & Diagnosis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Herniated Discs: Definition, Progression & Diagnosis" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.